 June 7th, 16th and 25th – They are blessed with the energy of the Moon and Mercury.

-They are emotional and have strong will power.
+They are emotional and have strong will-power.

 They are good at understanding people.

-They like to stay by water like near the ocean or sea and like to travel over sea thru water way.
+They like to stay by water like near the ocean or sea and like to travel overseas thru water-way.

 They should stay away from easy money-making ways and there are chances of cheating from family members on money and property.

-June 8th, 17th and 26th – They are blessed with the energy of Jupiter and Saturn.
+June 8th, 17th and 26th – They are blessed with the energy of Mercury and Saturn.

 They do not get much support from people in difficult times.